 Chapter 314, Kyubei gives a long name to the monkey she was taking care of.
 Its name is Jugem-Jugem Poop-Throwing Machine Shin-chan's Day Before Yesterday Underwear Shinpachi's Life Balmunk Fezarion Isaac Schneider One Thirds Pure Feeling Two Thirds Worried-Over-a-Hangnail Feeling Though Betrayal Knows My Name I Know The Unknown, The Cuttlefish Tastes Kind Of Different Than It Did Last Time Because It Was Caught Near The Pond And Served With Oil From A Hoofed Mammal, pepepepepepepepepepepep Bichiguso-maru.

 The cursed Blu-Ray player and her kotatsu story.
 It goes from a gag where she's worried if she has turned her kotatsu off to a cliche domestic abuse story.
-Don't ask me how.
+Don't ask us how.

 The Hard Boiled episode beats a dead horse with it's own leg.

-Parasol of Pain: The weapon of choice for the Yato clan; features bulletproof fabric (though apparently not melee-proof), integrated machinegun and, of course, sun protection.
+Parasol of Pain: The weapon of choice for the Yato clan; features bulletproof fabric, integrated machinegun and, of course, sun protection.
 Thanks to the Yato's strength, these have a huge size variety: Kagura's is normal in size, but Hosen's is about the size of a car!

 Parody Names: Unfortunately this is lost in translation, but this "Shinsengumi" is spelled with different characters from the real one. ("True selection corps" rather than "Newly selected corps".)
 More recognisably, many characters have the names of their real-life counterparts with a single kanji changed: e.g. Kondou Isao instead of Isami, Sakata Gintoki instead of Kintoki, Katsura Kotarou instead of Kogorou.